kubernetes/enhancements/keps/sig-network/563-dual-stack/README.md

     - Components depending on the feature gate: kube-apiserver, kube-controller-manager, kube-proxy, and kubelet

 * **Does enabling the feature change any default behavior?**
-  No. Pods and Services will remain single stack until cli flags have been modified as described in this KEP.
-Once modified, existing and new services will remain single stack until user requests otherwise.
-Pods will become dual-stack however it will maintain the same ipfamily used in before enabling feature flag.
+  Pods and Services will remain single-stack until cli flags have been modified as described in this KEP.
+Once modified, existing and new services will remain single-stack until user requests otherwise.
+Pods will become dual-stack however will maintain the same ipfamily used before enabling feature flag.

 * **Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?**
   Yes.
-If we disable the feature gate, we must remove the CLI parameters.
-An older client won't see or be able to use the new fields.
+If you decide to turn off dual-stack after turning on, ensure all services are converted to single-stack first (switch ipfamily to single-stack on all services) and then disable the feature.
+Remove the CLI parameters, as an older client won't see or be able to use the new fields.
+When the user disables dual-stack from the controller manager, endpoints will no longer carry two sets.

 * **What happens if we reenable the feature if it was previously rolled back?**
-  Similar to enabling it the first time on a cluster.
+  Whatever the user has defined will not change without intervention.
+If you disable dual-stack from the controller manager, the service will be given single-stack endpoints.
+If you enable dual-stack again, it's as if you're enabling it for the first time on a cluster.
 We don't load balance across IP families, and with no selectors we don't get endpoints.
-If you use the feature flag to turn off dual-stack, we do not edit your service.
-If you disable dual-stack from the controller manager, the service will be given single-stack endpoints.
+If you use the feature flag to turn off dual-stack, we do not edit user input.

 * **Are there any tests for feature enablement/disablement?**
   The feature is being tested using integration tests with gate on/off.
 The